Nilesh015/WebBasedAttendanceApp/README.md

 ### Running the WebApp

+Follow all instructions in the instructions.txt file.
 The following steps must be followed to start the application:
-1) Create a new 'Dynamic Web Project' in Eclipse IDE by the name 'WebAttend'.
+1) Open project in Eclipse IDE.
-2) Copy the folder 'com' and all the other files in the 'WebAttend' directory given in the repository.
-3) Select Apache Tomcat as the server.
-3) Download and put 'mysql-connector-java-8.0.13.jar' as a Tomcat dependency.
-4) The other .jar files are put as Web App Libraries.
-5) Go to login.jsp, Right click and select Run As --> Run on Server.
+2) Go to login.jsp, Right click and select Run As --> Run on Server.

 The following page should be displayed: